-According to the Consumer Financial Protection Bureau, one third of title loans end in default, and one in five end in a vehicle being repossessed.
+According to the Consumer Financial Protection Bureau, one-third of title loans end in default, and one in five ends in a vehicle being repossessed.
 That isn’t exactly a great success rate.

 What is repossession?

 They say possession is nine-tenths of the law, but there are fewer sayings about the legal ins and outs of repossession.
 And if you’re considering a title loan, it might be something you need to know.